 Below is general guide to the kinds of information that might appear in your report.
 It is deliberate that there is not a specific required outline.
 We want you to discuss and debate with your team what makes the most sense for your project and then divide up the work among your team members

-- Elevator Pitch: Sometimes it is useful to include an Elevator Pitch) for your product
+- Sometimes it is useful to include an Elevator Pitch) for your product

-- Conclusion and Strategy: Strategy going forward: Immediate next steps; identified risks and ways of addressing them; reasons to believe this will be a fundable product going although further pivots will be needed
+- Strategy going forward: Immediate next steps; identified risks and ways of addressing them; reasons to believe this will be a fundable product going although further pivots will be needed

 How to write an excellent report